logo

 Morning Consult Logo

-• Harris leads Trump within the margin of sampling error in Arizona, Michigan, Nevada and Pennsylvania.
+• Harris leads Trump inside the margin of error in Michigan.

-• Trump leads Harris inside the margin of error in Georgia, North Carolina, Texas and Wisconsin.
+• Trump leads Harris outside the margin of error in Florida, Ohio and Texas.

 Presidential Trend Over Time